 Ferguson said he didn't know how seriously to take Muhammad's claims of terror ties and expressed frustration with his client sending the letter without consulting him beforehand.

 "He's said lots of things.
 None of them seem to be real consistent with each other," Ferguson said.
 "I'm a little irritated with it."

 Pulaski County Prosecutor Larry Jegley did not immediately return a message left on his cell phone Thursday night, but prosecutors have said they plan to seek the death penalty in the case.

-Muhammad was arrested about eight miles from the recruiting center, on Interstate 630, shortly after the shootings.
+Muhammad was arrested about eight miles (13 kilometers)from the recruiting center, on Interstate 630, shortly after the shootings.
 Police said they recovered Molotov cocktails, three guns and ammunition from his pickup truck.
 An internal law enforcement memo said Muhammad may have considered other targets, including military sites and Jewish organizations in the Southeast.